Washington State gains opening-season 41-19 win at Wyoming

+LARAMIE, Wyo. — Washington State’s starting quarterback wasn’t publicly known until the offense took the field Saturday against Wyoming.

-LARAMIE, Wyo. — Graduate transfer Gardner Minshew threw for 319 yards and three touchdowns as Washington State gained a 41-19 season-opening win over Wyoming Saturday.
+But graduate transfer Gardner Minshew knew he was the starter and responded by throwing for 319 yards and three touchdowns as the Cougars gained a 41-19 season-opening win over the Cowboys.

 Minshew, who transferred from East Carolina, completed 38 of 57 attempts.